ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 ## Gay neighborhoods

-Terminology matters.
 I use the term "gay neighborhood" pragmatically to refer to the object of my study.[^gay_terminology] "Queer" might speak to a radical political orientation that is absent in a space that is ultimately homonormative [@hanhardt_safe_2013]; "LGBTQ" to an inclusiveness or diversity that is missing or insufficient.

 [^gay_terminology]: @brown_gender_2014 contains an excellent summary of the different terms that have been used in the academic literature to name gay neighborhoods.

-drawing on the urban sociology of the Chicago school, @levine_gay_1979 uses four criteria to define a gay neighborhood ()

-Go straight for Levine's definition, which has four parts

-The multifaceted nature of this definition is important.

-Castelle  @castells_city_1983, however, find that these are generally *consistent*.
+Drawing on the urban sociology of the Chicago school, @levine_gay_1979 [364] uses four criteria to define a gay neighborhood: gay institutions, gay culture, gay residents, and a level of social isolation.
+The multifaceted nature of this definition is important, because it allows for gradations wherein some neighborhoods are more prototypically or clearly gay neighborhoods than others.
+Prototypes for a social category, however, do not have to be *representative*.
+The median gay neighborhood---if such a thing is even meaningful---would not look exactly like Greenwich Village or the Castro, though it would be recognize to have something in common.

+@castells_city_1983, however, who also uses multiple criteria in his classic study, finds that his are generally consistent with each other.
+This raises the possibility of using one aspect of a gay neighborhood as a proxy for the whole.
 In this work, I will use one criterion---the locations of gay bars---rather than multiple, because it is widespread and measurable, enabling an analysis across multiple cities.

-prototypes do not have to be *representative*, either.
-The median gay neighborhood---if such a thing is even meaningful---would not look like Greenwich Village or the Castro.
+---

 Neighborhood boundaries could be sharp, or they could be fuzzy.
 They could be official, or informal.
 They could be universally accepted, or contested.
 In any case, my project needs boundaries.
 I use these boundaries pragmatically, and I do not claim that they are definitive.